seanwevans/TypeCrypt/docs/development.md

 ## Multi-Language Workflow

 This project coordinates changes across the Haskell, Rust, Zig and Racket implementations.
 See `AGENTS.md` in the repository root for details on how updates should flow between these directories.

+## Continuous Integration

+The workflow in `.github/workflows/ci.yml` installs the Haskell, Rust, Zig and Racket toolchains and then runs `./run_all_tests.sh`.
+After the tests finish it writes a JSONL log entry with the pass/fail result and uploads that file as a build artifact.
+The log format matches the example in `AGENTS.md`.